-If you’d like to learn more about having your wedding or wedding reception at the National Union Building, you can reach out to their helpful event team here.
+If you’d like to learn more about having your wedding or wedding reception at the National Union Building, you can reach out to their helpful event team.

 National Union Building Wedding Cost

-They provide the venue, you can use your own planner, and you can also select from one of their many awesome approved caterers.
+They provide the venue, but you can use your own planner and select from one of their many awesome approved caterers.